dantetam/dantequest/README.md

   * Custom combat formulas
   * Levels and experience, which give points for trainable skills, which affect combat
   * An inventory system with equippable weapons and armor
+  * A crafting and recipe system for creating new items
+  * Shops synchronized across the server that allow for buying and selling items
   * Better client-server communication with these new features
   * Beautifully written dialogue, inspired by the Witcher book series, Warhammer lore, Monty Python, and more.